shinken-solutions/shinken/doc/source/08_configobjects/host.rst

 priority
   This options defines the host's priority regarding checks execution.
 When a poller is asking for new actions to execute to the scheduler, it will return the highest priority tasks first (the lower the number, the higher the priority).
 The `priority` parameter may be set, in order of ascending precedence, on a `command`, on a `host` and on a `service`.
 Priority defaults to `100`.

+maintenance_period
+  Shinken-specific variable to specify a recurring downtime period.
+This works like a scheduled downtime, so unlike a check_period with exclusions, checks will still be made (no ":ref:`blackout <thebasics/timeperiods#how_time_periods_work_with_host_and_service_checks>`" times). `announcement`_

+  See :ref:`maintenance related documentation <advanced/maintenance-downtime>` for more details.

+maintenance_checks_enabled
+  This directive is used to determine whether or not maintenance checks of this host are enabled.
+Values:

+    * 0 = disable active host checks
+    * 1 = enable active host checks.

+  See :ref:`maintenance related documentation <advanced/maintenance-downtime>` for more details.

+maintenance_check_command
+  Command to launch to check if host is under maintenance.

+  See :ref:`maintenance related documentation <advanced/maintenance-downtime>` for more details.

+maintenance_check_period
+  Timeperiod when the maintenance check is allowed is allowed

+  See :ref:`maintenance related documentation <advanced/maintenance-downtime>` for more details.

+maintenance_check_interval
+  This directive is used to define the number of “time units" to wait before scheduling the next “maintenance" check of the host.
+“Maintenance" checks are those that occur when the host is in an PRODUCTION.
+Unless you've changed the :ref:`interval_length <configuration/configmain-advanced#interval_length>` directive from the default value of 60, this number will mean minutes.
+More information on this value can be found in the :ref:`check scheduling <advanced/checkscheduling>` documentation.

+  See :ref:`maintenance related documentation <advanced/maintenance-downtime>` for more details.

+maintenance_retry_interval
+  This directive is used to define the number of “time units" to wait before scheduling a re-check of the host maintenance.
+Hosts maintenance checks are rescheduled at the retry interval when they have changed to a MAINTENANCE state.
+Unless you've changed the :ref:`interval_length <configuration/configmain-advanced#interval_length>` directive from the default value of 60, this number will mean minutes.
+More information on this value can be found in the :ref:`check scheduling <advanced/checkscheduling>` documentation.

+  See :ref:`maintenance related documentation <advanced/maintenance-downtime>` for more details.

 .. _announcement: http://www.mail-archive.com/shinken-devel@lists.sourceforge.net/msg00247.html
 .. _gd library: http://www.boutell.com/gd/